The Andy Griffith Show: Ratings

 The Andy Griffith Show was a top ten hit through its entire run, never ranking lower than seventh place in the yearly ratings.
 A Nielsen study conducted during the show's final season (1967–68) indicated the show ranked number one among blue collar workers followed by The Lucy Show and Gunsmoke.
-Among white collar workers, the show ranked number three following Saturday Movies and The Dean Martin Show.
-The Andy Griffith Show is one of only three shows to have its final season be the number one ranked show on television, the other two being I Love Lucy and Seinfeld.
+Among white collar workers, the show ranked third, following Saturday Movies and The Dean Martin Show.
+The final season of The Andy Griffith Show was the number one ranked show on television.
+Other shows to have accomplished this include I Love Lucy and Seinfeld.
 In 1998, the year Seinfeld ended, more than five million people a day watched the show's reruns on 120 stations.